JustASideQuestNPC/neat-learns-to-drift/README.md

  ### The Config Files

  There are two config files in here: `config.txt` and `neat_config.txt`. `neat_config.txt` is the config for the NEAT algorithm.
 Don't touch it unless you know what you're doing. `config.txt` is the config file for everything else - car physics, AI training, display colors, *everything*.
 I've done my best to explain what each item inside it does, and I encourage you to mess with it!

+PS: Both accounts making commits to this (AllTheNamesAreTaken and JustASideQuestNPC) are mine.
+AllTheNamesAreTaken is my personal one and JustASideQuestNPC is my "professional" one, and I've had some issues getting VS Code to use the correct one.
+Sorry :/